-On November 1, 2019, we extended the term of our Second Amended and Restated Credit Agreement ("Second Amended Credit Agreement") with U.S. Bank National Association ("U.S. Bank") to November 1, 2021.
-The Second Amended Credit Agreement provided for a \$130.0 million revolving line of credit ("Credit Line") through June 30, 2019 and currently provides for a \$125.0 million Credit Line through its expiration date.
+Our Second Amended and Restated Credit Agreement ("Second Amended Credit Agreement") with U.S. Bank National Association ("U.S. Bank") provides for a \$125.0 million revolving line of credit ("Credit Line") that expires on November 1, 2023.
 The Credit Line may be used for working capital and other general corporate purposes including acquisitions, share repurchases and capital expenditures.
-Amounts available for borrowing under the Credit Line are reduced by the balance of any outstanding letters of credit, of which there were \$2.7 million at December 31, 2020.
-On January 7, 2021, we executed an amendment to extend the term of our Second Amended Credit Agreement to November 1, 2022.
+Amounts available for borrowing under the Credit Line are reduced by the balance of any outstanding letters of credit, of which there were \$2.7 million at December 31, 2021.

-All obligations under the Credit Line are secured by substantially all of our U.S. personal property and tangible and intangible assets as well as 65% of our ownership interest in Enson Assets Limited, our wholly-owned subsidiary which controls our manufacturing factories in the PRC.
+All obligations under the Credit Line are secured by substantially all of our U.S. personal property and tangible and intangible assets, as well as a guaranty of the Credit Line by our wholly-owned subsidiary, Universal Electronics BV.

 Under the Second Amended Credit Agreement, we may elect to pay interest on the Credit Line based on LIBOR plus an applicable margin (varying from 1.25% to 1.75%) or base rate (based on the prime rate of U.S. Bank or as otherwise specified in the Second Amended Credit Agreement) plus an applicable margin (varying from 0.00% to 0.50%).
 The applicable margins are calculated quarterly and vary based on our cash flow leverage ratio as set forth in the Second Amended Credit Agreement.

-The interest rates in effect at December 31, 2020 and 2019 were 1.39% and 3.03%, respectively.
+The interest rates in effect at December 31, 2021 and 2020 were 1.35% and 1.39%, respectively.
 There are no commitment fees or unused line fees under the Second Amended Credit Agreement.
-The amendment executed on January 7, 2021 defines the Secured Overnight Financing Rate ("SOFR") as a replacement benchmark for LIBOR upon its phase out.